 Students choose from first-year seminars ranging from general academic courses in chemistry, music composition, Russian history, human genetics and the like, to more specific areas of study, such as Civil War fictions, Zeno’s paradoxes, underworlds and afterlives, and more.

 House residents chart their own courses for study and play.
 Each house receives a substantial annual budget that students may spend on social programs, academic and community activities, special projects and more.
 Here are a few examples of events our students have organized within their Houses:

 - Dinners with artists, authors and notable alumni

 - Pizza parties, bagel breakfasts and field trips

-- Faculty-student publications
+- Student-run publications

 Every F&M College House crest was developed by the earliest student residents of the respective houses.
 The best part about the College Houses, our students say, is that students are in charge of their living spaces and organized activities.

 The Marshall Fellows program recognizes demonstrated academic excellence, creates a cohort of intellectually engaged students, encourages intellectual adventure, and provides support to Fellows for academic enrichment.
 The program is intended to help students think about and prepare for post-graduate opportunities.Learn More

 The Junto Society is patterned after Benjamin Franklin's own organization of the same name.
 The Society meets on five Sunday evenings during the academic year.
 Each senior member of the society presents a paper on a topic of public interest and current debate for discussion by all members.Learn more